Podcast behind the screens – behind the scenes | Erweiterte Welten

 In the new podcast episode with Olga Felker we learn more about the exciting research of Media Art Fellow Kris Dittel (Rotterdam), who together with Aneta Rostkowska, director of Temporary Gallery, Center for Contemporary Art (Cologne), has launched the project Forms of Kinship.
 Kris and Aneta, as well as other invited guests, will approach diverse forms of kinship and social relationships beyond the traditional nuclear family in a variety of ways in a study group.
 In lectures and workshops with artists, thinkers, poets, and activists, they will not examine existing alternative models, but would like to collectively develop entirely new directions of thought.
 In the podcast, Olga, Aneta and Kris get into conversation and we learn about concepts like Family Abolition and how much the world we live in is based on structures that, among other things, are geared towards the privatization of care work.

 Kris Dittel is a curator, editor and occasional writer, based in Rotterdam, the Netherlands.
 Informed by her background in economics and social sciences, her curatorial practice pays attention to the social, political and economic context of her work.
 Her long-term research projects materialise in a multitude of ways, as exhibitions, performances, publications, talks, public events, and other.
-In 2022 she is a Medienkunstfellow NRW, hosted by Temporary Gallery CCA in Cologne where she’s developing a project on the question of kinship with Aneta Rostkowska.
+In 2022, she was a Medienkunstfellow NRW at the Temporary Gallery – centre for contemporary art in Cologne.

 Podcast behind the screens – behind the scenes | TAB TALKS